nsubugawillson/ArtConnect/README.md

 Open http://localhost:5173

-OR JUST GO TO OUR LIVE HOSTED LINK
+OR JUST GO TO OUR LIVE HOSTED LINK DIRECT TO VIEW OUR APP https://art-connect-blond.vercel.app/

 ## Demo Logins